twitter-archive/ambrose/README.md

 ## Maven repository

-An initial release will be pushed to Maven shortly.
+An initial release will be pushed to the Maven repository shortly.

 ## How to contribute